Sony RX10 III versus Panasonic FZ1000

 Both the RX10 III and the FZ1000 have zoom lenses build in.
 The RX10 III has a 24-600mm f/2.4-4.0 optic and the FZ1000 offers a 25-400mm f/2.8-4.0 (focal lengths in full frame equivalent terms).
 Hence, the Sony provides a wider angle of view at the short end, as well as more tele-photo reach at the long end than the Panasonic.
 The RX10 III offers the faster maximum aperture.

 So how do things add up?
-Is there a clear favorite between the Sony RX10 III and the Sony RX10 III?
+Is there a clear favorite between the Sony RX10 III and the Panasonic FZ1000?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Sony Cyber-shot DSC-RX10 III: